jfftck/XynHTML/README.md

 # XynHTML

+> ⚠️ **Warning**: This library is unstable and still under active development.
+APIs may change without notice.
+Use at your own risk in production environments.

 A lightweight, reactive library for building web applications using a declarative syntax.
 XynHTML is inspired by React and Vue, but focuses on simplicity and performance with built-in reactive signals.

 ## Features